 Eleanor was sitting at her friend Margaret’s house when she noticed a dog sniffing around the couch.
 She asked Margaret when she got the dog.
 Margaret said she didn’t have a dog.
 Eleanor realized she must be experiencing what her doctor warned her about when he increased her Parkinson’s disease (PD) medication dosage: hallucinations.
 She called her doctor that afternoon.

 Before Miguel was diagnosed with Parkinson’s disease (PD) he often experienced A feeling of nervousness, worried thoughts and physical distress..
 He retired early, but his anxiety would keep coming back, aggravating his tremor and making his thoughts race.

 Ifeanyi Enoch Onuoha said, “every challenge you encounter in life is a fork in the road.
 You have the choice to choose which way to go: backward, forward, breakdown or breakthrough.”
 Since the publication of Parkinson’s Treatment 10 Secrets to a Happier Life with Parkinson’s Disease, the most common question we have received from patients is what are and what will be the next breakthrough therapies for Parkinson’s disease.

-One of the sobering realities in Parkinson’s disease is that there exists a critical shortage of neurologists to take on the care of skyrocketing numbers of sufferers.
+One of the sobering realities of Parkinson’s disease (PD) is that there exists a critical shortage of neurologists to take on the care of skyrocketing numbers of sufferers.